 The Arctic’s ice

 The Arctic Ocean is unique because of its floating raft of oceanic ice.
-Until recent decades this ice cover was vast enough to cover all of South America.
+Until recent decades the vastness of its ice cover outsized the continent of South America.
 While much attention has focused on Arctic glaciers and the rise of sea levels, sea ice remains the predominant feature of the Northern polar region.

 The distinctions between glacial ice and sea ice are important to understand.
 As glacial ice melts, sea levels rise; the rise is slow and it is incremental.
 But when sea ice melts, the sea does not rise.
 Instead, its surface transforms from white to dark.
 That change in color results in immediate and dramatic warming of both ocean and overlying atmosphere.

 The Arctic Ocean is darkening

 The Arctic Ocean is changing, its cover of sea ice rapidly diminishing.
 And as this polar ocean’s frozen cover declines, so also its whiteness, or ‘albedo’, declines.
 Being white, ice floes reflect almost all incoming sunlight back to space.
 But as white floes melt, shrink and disappear, solar energy gets absorbed into the dark ocean left behind.
 ‘Sea ice albedo feedback’ is a climatologist’s reference to the relationship between the decreased reflecting power of open seas and the increased solar absorption that swiftly leads to further melting and warming.